VegaDeftwing/OpGuidesHugoSrc/content/Music/musichard.md

 {{< /hint >}}

 Hopefully that made sense, now let's look at a digital setup.
-Keep in mind even the most digital of paths needs to end in analog so that there's something for you to hear.
+Keep in mind, even the most digital of paths needs to end in analog so that there's something for you to hear.

 Here, a digital keyboard is hooked up to a laptop, presumably running some sort of sound-generating software - Maybe a DAW or VCV Rack.
-Here I've shown the audio Interface (labeled DAC) as an external box hooked up over USB, but this could also just be internal to the computer.
+Here I've shown the audio interface (labeled DAC) as an external box hooked up over USB, but this could also just be internal to the computer.
 All computers or phones will have an internal audio interface, it's just that most musicians end up attaching their own that offer better features.

 ![](/music/digitalsound.svg)

 Here, everything on the blue cables is digital, it's only 1's and 0's.
-The first cable is only carrying information about what note you're playing and knobs you're turning, while the second one (between the laptop and the the DAC) is carrying digital information that represents the audio, but it hasn't yet been turned into an analog signal.
+The first cable is only carrying information about what note you're playing and knobs you're turning, while the second one (between the laptop and the DAC) is carrying digital information that represents the audio, but it hasn't yet been turned into an analog signal.
 That's the job of the DAC.
 It takes those 1's and 0's and turns it back into an analog signal.

 {{< hint warning >}}